U.S. flag

 Your privacy concerns

 We use your confidential survey answers to create statistics like those in the results below and in the full tables that contain all the data—no one is able to figure out your survey answers from the statistics we produce.
 The Census Bureau is legally bound to strict confidentiality requirements.
 Individual records are not shared with anyone, including federal agencies and law enforcement entities.
-By law, the Census Bureau cannot share respondents' answers with anyone—not the IRS, not the FBI, not the CIA, and not with any other government agency.
+By law, the Census Bureau cannot share respondents' answers with anyone, including companies, other federal agencies, and law enforcement.

 Question as it appears on the form